unwindnl/GalacticBot_PHP/README.md

 <h1 align="center">GalacticBot</h1>

 GalacticBot is a PHP 7.x library for creating trading bots on the Stellar platform.

-With GalacticBot you can create own custom trading algorithm, use the example EMA algorithm and run it locally, on a server or let us run it for you on https://www.galacticbot.com/ (service will be available in a few weeks).
+With GalacticBot you can create own custom trading algorithm, use the example EMA algorithm and run it locally, on a server or let us run it for you on https://www.galacticbot.com/ (service will be available Q3 2018).

 # Features